mchez808/OOPython/class_basics.md

 <img src="./img/dags_pancake.jpg" alt="dogs" width="400" title="Zelda and Leeloo like pancakes!" />

+These are my family's dogs.
+Zelda is the black [Yorkshire Terrier and Miniature Poodle mix](https://dogtime.com/dog-breeds/yorkipoo), and Leeloo is a [West Highland White Terrier](https://en.wikipedia.org/wiki/West_Highland_White_Terrier).
+They will be pivotal in describing Object Oriented Design... well, maybe.

 ##### Naming conventions

 *Note that the [Python naming convention for classes](https://www.python.org/dev/peps/pep-0008/#class-names) is to write them in CapitalizedWords notation.
-So a class for Leeloo's specific breed would be written as* `[WestHighlandWhiteTerrier](https://en.wikipedia.org/wiki/West_Highland_White_Terrier)`.
+So a class for Leeloo's specific breed would be written as* `WestHighlandWhiteTerrier`.

 Let's give all `Dog` instances the properties of name and age.